callstats-io/callstats-jssip/docs/index.md

 By default this library uses `window.callstats` (assuming that the **callstats.io** library has been previously loaded via a `<script>` tag.

 However, the **callstats.io** library can also be loaded using loaders such as [require.js](http://www.requirejs.org/) meaning that it may be not exposed as a global `window.callstats`.
-In that case, `jssipCallstats.setCallstatsModule()` can be used to provide the **jssip-callstats** library with the **callstats.io** main module.
+In that case, `callstatsjssip.setCallstatsModule()` can be used to provide the **callstats-jssip** library with the **callstats.io** main module.

 ### `SessionHandler` class

-When a JsSIP `RTCSession` is created, the **jssip-callstats** library creates an instance of `SessionHandler` and stores it into `session.data.callstatsSessionHandler` to make it available to the application.
+When a JsSIP `RTCSession` is created, the **callstats-jssip** library creates an instance of `SessionHandler` and stores it into `session.data.callstatsSessionHandler` to make it available to the application.

 The `SessionHandler` class provides a wrapper over the API exposed by the `callstats` object, making it simpler by not requiring some parameters such as the `pcObject` or `conferenceID`.